-- The Sisters of Charity Foundation provides funding for each client’s rental bond, a portion of their rent, a set-up cost for furniture and other necessities, plus support services and program administration.
+- The Sisters of Charity Foundation provides funding to cover a significant portion of each client’s rent for up to 12 months; plus a one-off set-up cost for furniture, whitegoods and other necessities; as well as casework services and program administration.

 - The Salvation Army provides case management and support to ensure clients are managing their tenancy, eventually transitioning the lease to the client so they can live independently.